 This course is designed to follow MFTH 5470 and expand candidates' multicultural competence when working with sexual and gender minority (SGM) individuals, couples, and families in educational, mental health, and healthcare settings.
 This course adopts an intersectional, relational, and family life cycle perspective.
 Topics include barriers to accessing treatment, effective approaches to treatment, and mental health prevention and promotion.
 Candidates will integrate professional practice standards, research evidence, healing and liberation practices, and critical reflection of their own multicultural identities to articulate an affirmative approach to treating SGM individuals, couples, and families.
 Previously FT 0471.
-MFTH 5480 (Affirmative Care with Transgender and Gender Diverse Youth and Adults) 1.5 Credits MFTH 5481 (Affirmative Care with Sexual Minority Youth) 1.5 C 1.5 Credits MFTH 5525 Divorce, Single Parenting, and Remarriage 3 Credits This course considers the implications of divorce, single parenting, remarriage, and step-parenting for families experiencing these transitions and for society at large.
+MFTH 5480 Transgender and Gender Expansive Affirming Care 1.5 Credits Prerequisite: MFTH 5470.
+This course is designed to expand candidates' understanding of transgender and gender expansive youth, adults, and their families in educational, mental health, and healthcare settings.
+This course adopts an intersectional, relational, and family life cycle perspective.
+Topics include the unique challenges faced by transgender and gender expansive individuals, couples, and families, gender identity development, and letters of support for medical gender transition.
+Candidates will integrate professional practice standards, research evidence, and critical reflection of their own social identities to articulate an affirmative approach to treating transgender and gender expansive individuals and their families.
+MFTH 5481 Conversations with Queer and Trans Youth Prerequisite: MFTH 5470.
+1.5 Credits This course is designed to expand candidates' understanding of queer and trans youth, their families, and their communities through a critical, intersection, and queer lens.
+In particular, we will consider the implications for family work with young people whose identities are relationally and discursively constructed and situated.
+Candidates will focus on cultivating a praxis of self-reflexivity and accountability for power relations.
+Candidates will integrate queer theory, research evidence, and critical reflection of their own multicultural identities to articulate an affirmative approach to treating sexual minority youth and their families.
+MFTH 5525 Divorce, Single Parenting, and Remarriage 3 Credits This course considers the implications of divorce, single parenting, remarriage, and step-parenting for families experiencing these transitions and for society at large.
 Specific topics include boundary issues during transition, legal aspects of divorce custody decisions, school issues for children of divorce, and the complexities of single-parenting and blending families, with an emphasis on recent research regarding divorce and its aftermath.
 Previously FT 0525.
 MFTH 5550 Introduction to Marriage and Family Therapy 3 Credits This course provides an overview of the historical development of the field of family therapy, acquainting candidates with the models developed by Minuchin, Haley, Madanes, Satir, Bowen, Whitaker, and others.
 The course focuses on distinguishing between the systemic approaches in terms of assessment, conceptualization, diagnosis, treatment, and theoretical foundations, and explores contemporary directions of the field.
 Previously FT 0550.
-MFTH 5999G Sexual and Gender Minority Mental Health Capstone 3 Credits Prerequisite: MFTH TBD.
+MFTH 5999G Sexual and Gender Minority Mental Health Prerequisite: MFTH TBD.